 You can ask for help, stay “strong of mind,” and still be independent.

 Watch MS specialist Dr. Aaron Boster discuss how to determine whether it’s time to bring in a caregiver.

 Change is a constant in life, regardless of your health conditions.
 But people with MS may have to accept hard changes earlier than others.
 If you can find your way to acceptance and make decisions rather than having them forced on you, you may be able to preserve a feeling of independence and control.

 For instance, driving is an important aspect of independence for many people.
 However, a study from the American Academy of Neurology showed that cognitive symptoms in people with MS can decrease driving reaction time and increase the risk of an accident.
 Keeping safety as your No. 1 priority, you may have to decide when to limit or stop driving.

 “I had to stop driving mostly because I would try to drive somewhere and get so screwed up on directions!” a member said.
 “So I gracefully made the decision to stop driving.”

 Here are some steps you can take to nurture your emotional health and maintain a full life:

 Your health care team can provide referrals for psychological counseling if you need help maintaining your emotional well-being.

-On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 186,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.
+On MyMSTeam, the social network for people with multiple sclerosis and their loved ones, more than 195,000 members come together to ask questions, give advice, and share their stories with others who understand life with multiple sclerosis.

 Are there any ways you’ve lost independence since developing MS?
 How do you deal with these changes?
 Share your advice in the comments below, or start a conversation by posting on your Activities page.